Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Numerical Experiments

 \section{Numerical Experiments}

-Within this section, we assess the efficacy of the introduced algorithm via a sequence of experiments conducted on synthetic and real datasets.
-These evaluations involve a comparison against several cutting-edge MC and TC techniques.
-The methods under scrutiny include GRMC\cite{dong2021riemannian} and GNIMC\cite{zilber2022inductive} for MC, along with LRTC\cite{liu2012tensor}, TTC\cite{chen2021auto}, TRNNM\cite{huang2020provable}, TNN\cite{lu2019low}, and GRTC\cite{guan2020alternating} for TC.
-The detailed information of those compared methods are listed in TABLE \ref{tab1}, including their applicable data structure, employed matrix/tensor decomposition methods, whether the algorithms can deal with side information and whether the algorithms have theoretical guarantees.
-All the numerical experiments are implemented on a desktop computer with Intel Core i9-9900k, 3.60 GHz, 64.0G RAM and MATLAB R2022a.
+In this section, we evaluate the effectiveness of the proposed algorithm through a series of experiments performed on both synthetic and real-world datasets.
+The comparisons are made against several state-of-the-art matrix and tensor completion methods.
+Specifically, we include GRMC~\citep{dong2021riemannian} and GNIMC~\citep{zilber2022inductive} for matrix completion (MC), and LRTC~\citep{liu2012tensor}, TTC~\citep{chen2021auto}, TRNNM~\citep{huang2020provable}, TNN~\citep{lu2019low}, and GRTC~\citep{guan2020alternating} for tensor completion (TC).
+Details of the compared methods are summarized in Figure~\ref{figure_similarityscale} (a).
+All experiments are implemented on a desktop computer with Intel Core i9-9900k, 3.60 GHz, 64.0G RAM and MATLAB R2022a.